-Would you spend $50,000 or more for a property to be in the catchment area of a top local school?
+Would you spend an additional $50,000 or more for a property to be in the catchment area of a top local school?

-Let's take a look at the evidence and what you need to consider before buying.
+Let's take a look at the evidence and what you need to consider before buying or selling.

 What is a school catchment area?

-A school catchment area is a defined area - typically around a state school - where you must live in order for your child to be automatically eligible for enrolment.
+A school catchment area is a defined zone - typically around a state school - where you must live in order for your child to be automatically eligible for enrolment.
 The boundaries are defined by the school and can change over time, depending on student numbers, overcrowding and changes to local demographics.
-The main reason for having catchment areas is to maintain class size targets, and to service the needs of in-catchment families.
+The main reason for having catchment areas is to maintain class size targets and to service the needs of in-catchment families.

 Is there a correlation between property prices and school catchment areas?

-The short answer is yes - with all data pointing to a direct correlation between property price growth and in-demand school catchment areas.
+The short answer is yes - with all data pointing to a direct correlation between stronger property price growth and in-demand school catchment areas.
 Families want the best for their children, and top of the list for many is a top-notch education.
-What is it worth?
+So what is it worth?

-Buying a property in a school catchment area
+Buying or selling a property in a school catchment area

 Particular postcodes are not guaranteed to perform because of a school, and factors can change over time.
 Schools alter their catchment areas periodically - called rezoning - to keep a handle on numbers.
-This could in turn negatively impact property prices positively or negatively depending on the outcome.
+This could impact property prices positively or negatively depending on the outcome.

-CoreLogic head of research, Tim Lawless agrees that rezoning school zones could affect the value of properties.
+CoreLogic's head of research, Tim Lawless, told the SMH that rezoning school zones could affect the value of properties.